redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

         }
     }

-Create the production class Movie with IDE from test case and maintain your test specification
+Create the production class Movie with IDE from test case and maintain your test specification.

     @Test